svenluijten/package-skeleton/CONTRIBUTING.md

 Thank you for considering to contribute to this repository!
 This file will walk you through all the steps to ensure both you and I have a good time submitting and reviewing your contribution.
 First off, some basic rules and reading material:

-- Submit your work in a new branch and make the PR to the master branch.
+- Submit your work in a new branch and make the PR to the `main` branch.
 - [Write a short & descriptive commit message](http://chris.beams.io/posts/git-commit/).
 - Rebase before committing the final change.
 - Stick to [PSR-2](http://www.php-fig.org/psr/psr-2/).